Rob Thomson: Philadelphia Phillies (2018–present)

-On June 3, 2022, the Phillies fired manager Joe Girardi after a disappointing 22–29 start to the season.
+Prior to the 2022 season, Thomson had stated to the team that it would be his last as a bench coach, intending to retire after the completion of the season.
+However, on June 3, 2022, the Phillies fired manager Joe Girardi after a disappointing 22–29 start to the season.
 The same day, Thomson was named the Phillies’ interim manager.
-Thomson became the first Canadian full-time manager since George Gibson managed the Pittsburgh Pirates in 1934.
-The Phillies won their first game under Thomson, blanking the Los Angeles Angels 10–0.
+Under Thomson, the Phillies' season quickly turned around.
+The Phillies won their first game under Thomson, blanking the Los Angeles Angels 10–0, and then won 13 of their next 15 games and moved back into playoff contention.

-On July 13, 2022, Thomson managed a game against the Toronto Blue Jays, at the Rogers Centre, to become the first Canadian to manage a major league game in Canada.
+With his appointment as interim manager, Thomson became the first Canadian to manage a major league team since George Gibson managed the Pittsburgh Pirates in 1934.
+On July 12, 2022, Thomson managed a game against the Toronto Blue Jays at the Rogers Centre, becoming the first Canadian to manage a major league game in Canada.